 When these two professionals are involved in not-very-well facilitated meetings, everyone sticks to their own kind.
 They throw around their respective professional lingo like confetti at a New Year’s Eve party.
 Everyone is busy showing off how smart they are.
 You and I have attended all too many painful and completely unproductive meetings like this.

-Sales engineering collaboration focuses on establishing a set of common terminology that is readily understood by everyone throughout the organization.
+Then again, sales engineering collaboration focuses on establishing a set of common terminology that is readily understood by everyone throughout the organization.
 Why limit collaboration to your sales and engineering professionals?

 Does your current workforce hiring, onboarding and employee engagement strategy reinforce professional dysfunction or cross-functional collaboration?